anovis/flightdealscrapper/README.md

 import into App.js
 * To run the frontend go into react-flightscrapper folder and run `npm start`

+* The react build file is uploaded to S3 and hosted there

 ### Backend

-* The backend is written in Python using Flask
+* The backend is written in Python using Chalice
-* You can run it by going into Flask folder and running `python app.py`
+* Chalice uploads all functions to AWS API gateway and creates corresponding lambdas's